August 30, 2023

 In addition to submitting the application form and supporting documents, the employer is required to pay the corresponding fee and fill out form 790.
 The worker will also be required to pay a small fee.
 After this, it’s just a matter of waiting up to three months for the response.

-As you can see, there are plenty of tricky obstacles to overcome when hiring foreign workers in Spain for your company, but we hope we’ve provided you with enough information to help you navigate the bureaucratic process a little bit more smoothly.
-Don’t forget about the benefits that foreign talent can bring to the table at your business once legally set up here, or the benefits you can bring them, such as business health insurance to make sure they’ve got the right protection in their new home.
-Check out our post on business medical insurance here.
-Good luck with your recruitment process!
+As you can see, there are a lot of tricky hurdles to overcome when it comes to hiring foreign workers in Spain for your company, but we hope we have provided you with enough information to help you navigate the bureaucratic process a little more smoothly.
+Don't forget about the benefits foreign talent can bring to your company once they are legally established here, or the benefits you can bring to them, such as health insurance to cover their needs.
+From Caser we have insurance for you and your workers with no co-payments, with coverage for repatriation, hospitalization, medical assistance and dental services.
+In other words: Complete care at an affordable price for Expats.
+Find out all the information by clicking here.

 Let Us Know What You Thought about this Post.